django-cms/djangocms-text-ckeditor/README.rst

 Search
 ------

-djangocms-text-ckeditor works well along `aldryn-search <https://github.com/aldryn/aldryn-search>`_ to enable text content to be searchable using Haystack.
+djangocms-text-ckeditor works well with `aldryn-search <https://github.com/aldryn/aldryn-search>`_ to make text content using Haystack.

 About CKEditor
 --------------